GenEpi-GenPhySE/circDetector/AnnotationRules.md

 ### The annotation classes

 #### Exonic circRNAs   (Class-E)
-   Both junctions correspond to exonic boundaries from a single gene.
-   The exonic circRNAs must satisfy the three following rules
+   Both junctions correspond to exonic boundaries from a single gene located on the same strand of circRNA The exonic circRNAs must satisfy the three following rules
       - the 3' junction of a circRNA must precisely correspond to an exon donnor site (3' end of an exon, ie 5' donnor site of the next intron)  [class-1]
       - the 5' junction must precisely correspond to an upstream exon acceptor site (5' end of an exon, ie 3' acceptor site of the previous intron)  [class-2]